salesforce/sa11y/packages/jest/README.md

 // Options can also be passed to setup() using environment variables
 // E.g. Invoking jest test runner in command line: "SA11Y_AUTO=1 SA11Y_CLEANUP=1 jest ..."
-setup() // Automatic checks will be enabled due to the environment variables
+setup(); // Automatic checks will be enabled due to the environment variables
 ```

 -   Each child element in the DOM body will be checked for a11y, results consolidated and failures reported as part of the test
 -   Automatic checks can be used as an alternative to adding the `toBeAccessible` API at the end of each test
 -   The environment variables can be used to set up parallel builds e.g. in a CI environment without the code changes to `setup()` to opt-in to automatic checks

 ## Caution